Impact

 Risk and Exploitability

 The exploit requires a crafted ext2 image that contains a malformed inode.
 An attacker with the ability to control the contents of such an image or who can mount a malicious filesystem locally can trigger the warning.
 The EPSS score is not available and the vulnerability is not in the CISA KEV catalog.
-While the probability of exploitation is uncertain, the impact of a kernel panic makes the risk significant for systems that cannot immediately apply the patch.
+While the probability of exploitation is uncertain, repeated triggering of the warning may lead to kernel instability or service disruption on affected systems.
+The likely attack vector is the presence of a malicious ext2 filesystem image, as inferred from the exploit description.

 OpenCVE Enrichment